droglenc/NCMTH107/resources/Syllabus-Current.md

     <tr class="info"><th>4 points</th><th>3-1 points</th><th>0 points</th></tr>
   </thead>
   <tbody>
-    <tr><td>Fully (see above) participated in the day's activities.
-Properly focused at all times.</td><td>Participated in many, but not all, of the day's activities.
+    <tr><td>Fully (see above) engaged in the day's activities.
+Properly focused at all times.</td><td>Engaged in many, but not all, of the day's activities.
 Focus waned or was inconsistent.
-Left early or arrived late by between 1-15 mins.</td><td>Very little active participation in the day's activities.
+Left early or arrived late by between 1-15 mins.</td><td>Very little active engagement in the day's activities.
 Lacked focus.
 Left early or arrived late by more than 15 mins.</td></tr>
   </tbody>
   </table>
 </div>